-Digital vs. Physical: why designing in digital beats traditional methods every time2 April 2018
+Digital vs. Physical why designing in digital beats traditional methods every time

 Written by Austen Miller, 3fD, featured in Eureka Magazine

 Unlike many design companies, we design in digital from the very outset of a project.
 We don’t spend weeks sketching with pens and pencils or building models by hand.
 I’ve heard other designers argue that using digital from the word go is far too abstract to be of any real use.
 But when you think about it, the physical alternatives like sketching and making prototypes are equally as abstract.
 Neither digital or physical methods will give you 100% accurate feedback because you’re not using the actual materials or processes that the end product will use.
 If that’s the case then which approach should designers choose?
 I’d argue that at early stages of a project digital is by far the better choice because it’s much faster and offers much more flexibility.
 Here’s how.

 The traditional tools for a designer are marker pens and ‘blue foam’ models.
 Although many have now replaced the handcrafted model with a digital rapid prototype, the dependence on the hand-crafted sketch is very much still alive.
 The irony here is that to utilise the benefits of the latest prototyping you need to be able to press ‘F1’ from a digital medium.
 This implies that, at some point, time has to be spent reverse engineering the artistic interpretations with another set of tools.

 From a purely business perspective it makes economical sense to start the process in the digital environment.
 That means sketching and exploring design concepts in 3D from the very beginning.
 It’s not the speed of carving a 3D digital model that is the advantage; it’s the amount of extra information you get for the effort.